 Mobile and Wireless Applications – Enterprise versus Consumer

-Earlier in the year during 2001, there was much hype and hope for
+During 2001 and first half of 2002, there was much hype and hope for

-adoption of mobile applications like consumer e-mail, consumer
+adoption of mobile applications like consumer

 either.
 Instead, it is the enterprise market where real business value